 18 000 BC

 Even though the Ice Age had reached its peak, it is unlikely that the Cape was covered with ice, but winter temperatures were possibly 10°C lower than presently experienced.
 The sea was about 120 metres below its current level as a result of large parts of seawater being frozen elsewhere.
-As a result of a wetter climate, the Cape Flats was home to rich forests.
+As a result of a wetter climate, the Cape Flats were home to rich forests.

 2 600 BC